PeterCamilleri/CX16/tools/README.md

 verify that it was doing what I thought it ought to do.

-To this end, I have chosen the cc65 tool chain because it checks off all the points I require.
+To this end, I have chosen the cc65 tool chain because it checks off all the points I require and it was the first usable tool set that I found.
 The choice of tool chain may change at some point.

+Let's take a closer look at the development tools I have managed to find so far:

 ## cc65